Is Wynn Resorts Modestly Under - GuruFocus.com

 Understanding GF Value

-The GF Value is a proprietary measure that provides an estimate of a stock's fair value.
-It is calculated based on historical multiples, a GuruFocus adjustment factor based on past performance and growth, and future business performance estimates.
-The GF Value Line on our summary page gives an overview of the fair value that the stock should be traded at.
+The GF Value represents the current intrinsic value of a stock.
+It is derived from a proprietary method that takes into account historical multiples, a GuruFocus adjustment factor based on the company's past returns and growth, and future estimates of the business performance.
+The GF Value Line on the summary page provides an overview of the fair value at which the stock should ideally be traded.

-According to GuruFocus Value calculation, Wynn Resorts (WYNN, Financial) appears to be modestly undervalued.
-Given this valuation, the long-term return of its stock is likely to be higher than its business growth.
+Wynn Resorts (WYNN, Financial) stock is believed to be modestly undervalued based on the GuruFocus Value calculation.
+At its current price of $100.17 per share, Wynn Resorts has a market cap of $11.40 billion.
+The stock's future return is likely to be higher than its business growth due to its relative undervaluation.

 Financial Strength

-Investing in companies with sound financial strength minimizes the risk of permanent loss.
-The financial strength of a company can be gauged by looking at the cash-to-debt ratio and interest coverage.
-Wynn Resorts has a cash-to-debt ratio of 0.28, which is lower than 61.59% of companies in the Travel & Leisure industry.
-This results in an overall financial strength rating of 3 out of 10, indicating that the financial strength of Wynn Resorts is relatively poor.
+Investing in companies with poor financial strength has a higher risk of permanent loss of capital.
+Therefore, it is crucial to review a company's financial strength before deciding to buy its stock.
+Wynn Resorts has a cash-to-debt ratio of 0.29, which is worse than 61.47% of companies in the Travel & Leisure industry.
+GuruFocus ranks the overall financial strength of Wynn Resorts at 3 out of 10, indicating that the financial strength of Wynn Resorts is poor.

 Profitability and Growth

-Investing in profitable companies is less risky, especially if they have consistently demonstrated profitability over the long term.
-Wynn Resorts has been profitable 7 years over the past 10 years.
-However, its operating margin of 1.22% is worse than 63.04% of companies in the Travel & Leisure industry.
-Overall, GuruFocus ranks Wynn Resorts's profitability as fair.
+Companies that have been consistently profitable over the long term offer less risk for investors.
+Wynn Resorts has been profitable 7 out of the past 10 years.
+Over the past twelve months, the company had a revenue of $4.90 billion and a Loss Per Share of $0.16.
+Its operating margin is 6.98%, which ranks worse than 63.04% of companies in the Travel & Leisure industry.
+Overall, the profitability of Wynn Resorts is ranked 6 out of 10, indicating fair profitability.

-Growth is a significant factor in the valuation of a company.
-Wynn Resorts has a 3-year average annual revenue growth of -18.8%, which ranks worse than 78.07% of companies in the Travel & Leisure industry.
+Growth is an essential factor in the valuation of a company.
+The 3-year average annual revenue growth of Wynn Resorts is -18.8%, which ranks worse than 78.07% of companies in the Travel & Leisure industry.
 The 3-year average EBITDA growth rate is -26.5%, which ranks worse than 83.11% of companies in the Travel & Leisure industry.

 ROIC vs WACC